Provinces of Indonesia: Geographical units

 The provinces are officially grouped into seven geographical units for statistical and national planning purposes, but without administrative function.

-Table of provinces

 Former provinces

 Upon the independence of Indonesia, eight provinces were established.
 West Java, Central Java, East Java, and Maluku still exist as of today despite later divisions, while Sumatra, Kalimantan, Sulawesi, and Nusa Tenggara, formerly Lesser Sunda (Sunda Kecil) were fully liquidated by dividing them into new provinces.
 The province of Central Sumatra existed from 1948 to 1957, while East Timor was annexed as a province from 1976 until its power transfer to UNTAET in 1999 prior to its independence as a country in 2002.